Frederick Elwyn Elwyn-Jones, Baron Elwyn-Jones1

 James Hannen, Baron Hannen was born in 1821.1 He married Mary Elizabeth Winsland, daughter of Nicholas Winsland, on 4 February 1847.1 He died on 29 March 1894.1

-James Hannen, Baron Hannen was educated at St. Paul's School, London, England.1 He was educated at Heidelberg University, Heidelberg, Baden-Württemburg, Germany.1 He was admitted to Middle Temple in 1848.1 He held the office of Bencher of the Middle Temple.1 He held the office of Judge of the High Court, Queen's Bench Division in 1868.1 He was invested as a Knight Bachelor in 1868.1 He held the office of Serjeant-at-Law in 1868.1 He held the office of Judge of the Courts of Probate and Divorce in 1872.1 He was invested as a Privy Counsellor (P.C.) in 1872.1 He held the office of President of the High Court.
-Probate, Divorce and Admiralty Divisions between 1875 and 1891.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England, in 1888.1 He held the office of Lord of Appeal in Ordinary on 28 January 1891.1 He was created Baron Hannen, of Burdock in the County of Sussex [U.K. Law Lord] on 28 January 1891.1
+He was educated at St. Paul's School, London, EnglandG.1 He was educated at Heidelberg University, Heidelberg, Baden-Württemburg, Germany.1 He was admitted to Middle Temple in 1848.1 He held the office of Bencher of the Middle Temple.1 He held the office of Judge of the High Court, Queen's Bench Division in 1868.1 He was appointed Knight Bachelor in 1868.1 He held the office of Serjeant-at-Law in 1868.1 He was appointed Privy Counsellor (P.C.) in 1872.1 He held the office of Judge of the Courts of Probate and Divorce in 1872.1 He held the office of President of the High Court.
+Probate, Divorce and Admiralty Divisions between 1875 and 1891.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG, in 1888.1 He was created Baron Hannen, of Burdock in the County of Sussex [U.K. Law Lord] on 28 January 1891.1 He held the office of Lord of Appeal in Ordinary on 28 January 1891.1

 Children of James Hannen, Baron Hannen and Mary Elizabeth Winsland